-1. Foreign Exchange
+2. Foreign Exchange

-Overall Objectives: The objective of the foreign exchange section is to understand the historical evolution and central functions of the foreign exchange market and its related financial instruments and to acquire a broad range of practical skills such as: how to apply FX swaps in exploiting interest arbitrage opportunities and manage spot and forward FX positions, how to apply forward-forward FX swaps in managing interest rate risk and how to value forward FX positions.
+Overall Objective: The objective of this area is to understand the historical evolution and central functions of the foreign exchange market and its related financial instruments and to acquire a broad range of practical skills such as: how to apply FX swaps in exploiting interest arbitrage opportunities and manage spot and forward FX positions, how to apply forward-forward FX swaps in managing interest rate risk and how to value forward FX positions.
 In addition, candidates are taught to exploit foreign exchange related instruments and understand their interrelationships.
-They will learn the relevant pricing mechanisms, and display a good working knowledge and understanding of the rationale for NDFs.
-Finally, they will become proficient in pricing time options.
+They will learn the relevant pricing mechanisms and display a good working knowledge and understanding of the rationale for NDFs.

-- explain the conventions for fixing the spot rate in both matched and mismatched principal FX swaps and describe the cost or benefit of different choices to the counterparties - analyse the impact of a change in the spot rate on an FX swap - describe how interest is managed in matched-principal FX swaps - calculate the cost of borrowing or lending through FX swaps and identify interest arbitrage opportunities - describe how to roll over a spot FX position with tom/next FX swaps; calculate the profit or loss, and identify the risks involved - roll-over a forward FX position at a historic rate - extend or reduce the term of an outright forward FX using FX swaps - define a time option and price one from outright forward rates - describe forward-forward FX swaps, explain the strategies underlying their use and calculate profits or losses - calculate both sides of the theoretical swap points from a two-way spot and the bid and offered interest rates - calculate a FX cross-rate swap - calculate a FX swap over today and over tom - calculate the spot-risk hedge necessary for a forward FX position - outline the construction of FRAs and calculate synthetic FRAs using forward-forward FX swaps - outline the hedging of a forward-forward position using FRAs and / or futures - define an NDF and explain its rationale - describe the structure and the features of NDFs as well as their pricing and valuation - calculate the profit or loss on a spot FX position on T+1 for given revaluation rates - calculate the profit or loss on an FX swap position for given revaluation rates - calculate the profit or loss on an outright forward FX position at given revaluation rates
+- Explain the conventions for fixing the spot rate in both matched and mismatched principal FX swaps and describe the cost or benefit of different choices to the counterparties - Analyse the impact of a change in the spot rate on an FX swap - Describe how interest is managed in matched-principal FX swaps - Calculate the cost of borrowing or lending through FX swaps and identify interest arbitrage opportunities - Describe how to roll over a spot FX position with tom/next FX swaps; calculate the profit or loss, and identify the risks involved - Roll-over a forward FX position at a historic rate - Extend or reduce the term of an outright forward FX using FX swaps - Describe forward-forward FX swaps, explain the strategies underlying their use and calculate profits or losses - Calculate both sides of the theoretical swap points from a two-way spot and the bid and offered interest rates - Calculate a FX cross-rate swap - Calculate a FX swap over today and over tom - Calculate the spot-risk hedge necessary for a forward FX position - Outline the construction of FRAs and calculate synthetic FRAs using forward-forward FX swaps - Outline the hedging of a forward-forward position using FRAs and / or futures - Define an NDF and explain its rationale - Describe the structure and the features of NDFs as well as their pricing and valuation - Calculate the profit or loss on a spot FX position on T+1 for given revaluation rates - Calculate the profit or loss on an FX swap position for given revaluation rates - Calculate the profit or loss on an outright forward FX position at given revaluation rates